by Aaron Schatz

 There are no doubt teams with streaks of good or bad health over multiple years.
 However, teams who were especially healthy or especially unhealthy, as measured by our Adjusted Games Lost (AGL) metric, almost always head towards league average in the subsequent season.
 Furthermore, injury -- or the absence thereof -- has a huge correlation with wins, and a significant impact on a team's success.
 There's no doubt that a few high-profile teams have resisted this trend in recent years.
 The Patriots seem to overcome injuries every year, and the last three Super Bowl champions were among the most-injured teams in the league in each of those seasons.
 Nonetheless, the overall rule still applies.
 The Patriots and Giants made it to Super Bowl XLVI despite being among the most injured teams in the league, but they also were the only two teams in the top 15 of our AGL metric that made the playoffs at all.
-In 2010, four of the six least-injured teams in the league made the playoffs, including surprise division champions Chicago and Kansas City.
+In 2014, five of the seven least-injured teams in the league made the playoffs, and only one playoff team (Indianapolis) finished outside the top 20.

 Connected to the previous statement, because teams need to go into the season expecting that they will suffer an average number of injuries no matter how healthy they were the previous year.
 The Redskins went into 2006 with a Super Bowl-quality starting lineup, and finished 5-11 because they had no depth.
 You cannot concentrate your salaries on a handful of star players because there is no such thing as avoiding injuries in the NFL.
 Every team will suffer injuries; the only question is how many.
 The game is too fast and the players too strong to build a team based around the idea that "if we can avoid all injuries this year, we'll win."